GPUOpen-Tools/radeon_gpu_profiler/docs/source/index.rst

 is '8', event 31 may be displayed if any of its parameters contain '8'.

-.. include:: WavefrontOccupancy.rst
+.. include:: wavefront_occupancy.rst

-.. include:: EventTiming.rst
+.. include:: event_timing.rst

-.. include:: PipelineState.rst
+.. include:: pipeline_state.rst

-.. include:: InstructionTiming.rst
+.. include:: instruction_timing.rst

 .. _zoom_controls: